 The portmanteau feature film VAI premiered at the Berlin International Film Festival in 2019, marked Mīria’s debut as a writer and director of film.
 Mīria is one of eight female directors of Pacific heritage who created VAI (Brown Sugar Apple Grunt Productions), the first feature film to be written, directed and produced by Pacific women.

-The award-winning short film fire in the water, fire in the sky screened at Hawai’i International Film Festival & New Zealand International Film Festival (NZIFF), Pollywood Pasifika Film Festival in 2021. fire in the water, fire in the sky was awarded Special Recognition for Cinematography at the NZIFF, the short will continue to screen around the world in 2022.
+The award-winning short film fire in the water, fire in the sky screened at Hawai’i International Film Festival & New Zealand International Film Festival (NZIFF), Pollywood Pasifika Film Festival in 2021. fire in the water, fire in the sky was awarded Special Recognition for Cinematography at the NZIFF, and most recently made it’s European Premiere at the Edinburgh International Film Festival 2022.